quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 ___"Blade?"
 Arya called, hoping her best friend would hear her, wherever he was.___

-« Blade ? » appela Arya, espérant que son meilleur ami l'entendrait, où qu'il soit.
+"Blade ?" appela Arya, espérant que son meilleur ami l'entendrait, où qu'il soit.

 ![](/assets/imgs/Blade_Full_Illustration.png){: style="max-width: 300px" .right}
 ___Blade was an agile black cat with blazing yellow eyes, skilled with marbles and tools, and even more skilled at being easily startled.
 Unsurprisingly, the sudden echo of his name off the buildings that lined the square provoked a monumental leap into the air, back arched.
 Where had he been?
 Curled up, fast asleep, tucked under a bush, dreaming of pigeons.___